 Many years ago when I first started my work in hospice care, the first few months were hard for me.
 I enjoyed my visits with the patients and their families but I struggled a lot emotionally on dealing with death, dying and the concept of “leaving work at work.”

 When I arrived home after work, I would think about the patients I had visited that day and the challenges they were going through.
 Soon, I began to suffer from compassion fatigue.

-I loved my job so much and I realized that for me to be successful in my work, I needed to balance my emotions and that’s why today I want to address the issue of emotional intelligence in Hospice Chaplaincy.
+I loved my job so much and I realized that for me to be successful in my work, I needed to balance my emotions and that’s why today I want to address the issue of emotional intelligence in Hospice care work.

 Daniel Gutierrez and Patrick R. Mullen in their book “Emotional Intelligence and the Counselor” state that due to the intimate and emotional nature of counseling, counselors are often highly susceptible to counselor burnout.